fkrauthan/wp-mpdf/readme.md

 ### 3.3 ###
 * Fixed some small bugs
-* Upgrade mpdf to version 6
+* Updated mpdf to version 6
+* Updated geshi to latest version
 * Made plugin compatible with PHP 7

 ### 3.2.2 ###